Hands Across Hawthorne: Rally

 Following the attack, Basic Rights Oregon (BRO), Cascade AIDS Project, Pride Northwest, the Q Center, and local churches organized a rally to link hands spanning the length of the Hawthorne Bridge to show solidarity.
-The event was publicized by a single Facebook page, created only 72 hours previously from Cascade AIDS Project's hand-holding photo gallery.
+The event was publicized by a single Facebook page, created only 72 hours previously from CAP Northwest's hand-holding photo gallery.
 Stephen Cassell, event organizer and Q Center board member, reportedly "thought of the action plan in the middle of the night and quickly posted the idea on Facebook."
 The organization Progressive Oregon, which advocates for progressivism within that state, also advertised the event.